-- 1. Activate the Preset Definition module.

-- 2. Select Realtime Controls (0).

-- 3. Select Pitch Control as a control source.
+- 1. Activate the Preset Definition module, 0.
+Realtime Controls. - 2.
+Select Pitch Control as a control source.
 Move the cursor down to the next line.
 The display will direct you to "Select a Destination".

 The left wheel should be assigned to 1: Pitch.
 Vary the wheel and check that the keyboard pitch is indeed affected.
-If sections of the keyboard are not affected, check that pitch control is enabled in the Dynamic Processing module, Realtime Enable (8) submodule.
+If sections of the keyboard are not affected, check that pitch control is enabled (Dynamic Processing, 8.
+Controllers Enable).